-2. In cases where customer experience is critical, consider Apple, the first-mover advantage doesn’t work.
-Yet, it has created its niche on the back of its brand and customer experience.
+2. In cases where customer experience is critical, consider Apple; the first-mover advantage doesn’t work.
+Yet, it has created its niche behind its brand and customer experience.

 3. The first mover advantage cannot help when low barriers to entry characterize the industry, for example, retailing.

-4. In cases where the product or service is easily copied, as an example, consider Coca-Cola copied by many competitors such as Pepsi, the first mover advantage doesn’t prove helpful.
+4. In cases where the product or service is easily copied, for example, consider Coca-Cola copied by many competitors such as Pepsi.
+The first mover advantage doesn’t prove helpful.

 First Mover Vs. Late Mover

-The first mover does not necessarily need to be the one who invented the product, but it must be the first on the marketplace to sell or distribute that version of the product/service.
+The first mover does not necessarily need to be the one who invented the product.
+Still, it must be the first on the marketplace to sell or distribute that version of the product/service.